mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 5.5.4 :ref:`D-ERG strategy 0 <5.3.1 D-ERG strategy 0>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this strategy, we want to visualize the error sphere of radius :math:`\bar{S}_{a}`.
-We do it by the same way we display the applied reference sphere.
+We do by the same way as we display the applied reference sphere.
-But we get back the radius value from the `tracker's code <https://github.com/mrs-brubotics/trackers_brubotics/blob/master/src/dergbryan_tracker/dergbryan_tracker.cpp>`__ similarly as the D-ERG strategy value.
+But we get the radius value back from the `tracker's code <https://github.com/mrs-brubotics/trackers_brubotics/blob/master/src/dergbryan_tracker/dergbryan_tracker.cpp>`__ thanks to the ``sa_max_publisher_``, similarly as we do for the D-ERG strategy value.

 :blue:`[TODO: add a screenshot of the final D-ERG strategy 0 visualization.]JV`